Jordan-TeamBox/License-Plate-Detection/README.md

 License plate detection using different networks

 ## I. Introduction
 Machine Learning and Artificial Intelligence is very important to this world today, every single technological advances has to do with some machine learning and artificial intelligence including computer vision, natural language processing, autonomus driving, and much more.
-In this project, I wanted to test computer vision, a part of computer science and improve on it.
-I choose a very popular concept, license plate detection to carry out my research.
-First of all, my mentor and I found avery well organized article on computer vision and license plate detection.
-Then I used this as a framework for my research.
+This project tests computer vision, a part of computer science, and improve on it.
+License Plate detection is being researched.
+This research uses Quang Nguyen's medium page (Detect and Recognize Vehicle’s License Plate with Machine Learning and Python) as a framework.

 ## II.
 Research
-In order to edit the code, I needed to do more research including looking into the Keras applications and documentation as this was used in the framework.
-I have also dived deeply in to the reference code and figured out what individual steps are doing.
+In order to edit the code and test the program, extensive research was conducted, this includes looking into the Keras applications and documentation as this was used in the framework.
+Also, diving deeply in to the reference code is very helpful to figured out what the individual steps are doing.

 ## III.
 Project
-In order to run the project, I split it into three different sections.
-The first section is let the computer to be able to detect where the license plate is given a picture.
+The project is done in three different sections.
+The first section is letting the computer detect where the license plate is given a picture.
 The second step is to recognize where the individual letters are in the lincense plate and then clean them in order to make the computer easier to detect.
 The last and the most important step is to train the computer using different networks and then detect the letters using machine learning.

 ### &nbsp;&nbsp;&nbsp; Part 1: Extracting License Plate Location from Image
-&nbsp;&nbsp;&nbsp; For this part, I used a pretrained model using wpod net and the following function uses wpod to detect the license plate location with its respective coordinates.
+&nbsp;&nbsp;&nbsp; For this part, a pretrained model using wpod net is used and the following function uses wpod to detect the license plate location with its respective coordinates.

 ``` Python
 def get_plate(image_path, Dmax=608, Dmin = 608):